yunnysunny/node-shmdb/readme.md

 **description**

-Destory the shared memery allocated when you the function `shmdb`.When process exit,this function will be called auto.
+Destory the shared memery allocated when you call the function `shmdb`.When process exit,this function will be called auto.

 **parameter**